Punjabi clothing

-In the ancient Punjab region, people wore cotton clothing.
+In the Punjab region, people wore cotton clothing.
 Both men and women wore knee-length tops.
 A scarf was worn over the tops which would be draped over the left shoulder and under the right.
 A large sheet would be further draped over one shoulder which would hang loose towards the knees.
-Both male and female wore a dhoti around the waist.
-Modern Punjabi dress has retained this outfit but over its long history has added other forms of dress.
+Both male and female wore a dhoti or lungi around the waist.
+Modern Indian Punjabi dress has retained the dhoti, but over its long history has added other forms of dress.